Some ingredients gain popularity for treating certain skin issues because they often work. But they may not be for everyone.

 Signs it’s not working: Your acne isn’t going away and your skin is damaged.

-Why it might not be working: Not all acne is created equal — and if your acne is severe, salicylic might not be strong enough for you.
-“Cystic acne will need something stronger than salicylic acid,” says NYC-based dermatologist Debra Jaliman.
+Why it might not be working: There are multiple types and causes of acne — and if your acne is severe, salicylic acid might not be strong enough for you.
+“Cystic acne will need something stronger than salicylic acid,” says Dr. Debra Jaliman, a dermatologist based in New York City.

 What it treats: wrinkles, sun damage, redness, acne, and overall skin health

-Signs it’s not working: You’re not seeing results and you notice the product is pilling on your skin.
+Signs it’s not working: You’re not seeing results and notice that the product is pilling on your skin.
 Also, if you experience redness, itching, or burning, you might want to skip this ingredient.

-Why it might not be working: If the product is pilling, that means it’s not properly absorbing into the skin and, because it’s not absorbing, it’s not delivering results.
+Why it might not be working: If the product is pilling, that means it’s not properly absorbed into the skin and, because it’s not being absorbed, it’s not delivering results.
 If you experience redness or burning, your skin is likely sensitive to the ingredient.

-What to try instead: If absorption is the problem, try using less product — and giving the product at least two to five minutes to absorb into the skin before layering on moisturizer.
-If your skin is having an adverse reaction, switch to a gentler ingredient, such as bakuchiol extract, rose hips seed oil, or a face acid.
+What to try instead: If absorption is the problem, try using less product — and giving the product at least 2 to 5 minutes to absorb into the skin before layering on moisturizer.
+If your skin has an adverse reaction to niacinamide, switch to a gentler ingredient, such as bakuchiol extract, rosehip seed oil, or a face acid.
 Since niacinamide can treat many conditions, your replacement depends on your goals.

 What it treats: fine lines, wrinkles, elasticity, aging, and acne